-How can it help you secure that job!
+How can social media help you secure a job?

 Most employers are now turning to social media when they recruit and therefore building a professional online presence is crucial!
 The skill is to use your social media profiles to express your personality and to capture all that you can offer a potential employer.
 It’s important for the viewers of your profile to know that you are far more than just a series of fun posts telling everyone what you ate for dinner.
 Those posts are great, but make sure that they also see the richness of who you are.
 Your profile should express your values, skills and passion.

 Here are some examples of ways in which you can do this:

 – You could post links to articles that interest or inspire you